scipy-conference/scipy_proceedings/papers/sam_morley/roughpy.md

 Traditionally, these data are tricky to work with because of the exponential complexity and different scales of the underlying process.
-Until recently, with the development of transformers and large language models, it has been difficult to capture the long-term pattern whist also capturing the short-term fine detail.
+Until recently, with the development of transformers and large language models, it has been difficult to capture the long-term pattern whilst also capturing the short-term fine detail.
 Rough path theory gives us tools to work with sequential, ordered data in a mathematically rigorous way, which should provide a means to overcome some of